 You can verify when Group Policy was last applied to a computer using the Resultant Set of Policy (RSoP) feature in GPMC or by reviewing event logs.
 For more information, see “Verifying Group Policy Application” in the Group Policy Management Guide.

-If you are using Local Group Policy, changes that you make to the Local Group Policy object (LGPO) are applied immediately to the computer.
+If you use Local Group Policy, changes to the Local Group Policy object (LGPO) are applied immediately to the computer.
 However, you can use the gpupdate command-line tool to force the computer to reapply all GPOs.

 The configurations the GPSVC runs can be fixed in several ways, some more effective than others.
-With the above methods, you should be able to fix the Please Wait for the GPSVC error on your Windows 10 computer.
+With the above methods, you can fix the Please Wait for the GPSVC error on your Windows 10 computer.